Wally Backman: New York Mets

-First round pick
+Early years (1980–1985)

 Backman was the Mets' first round pick in the 1977 Major League Baseball draft (sixteenth overall).
 He was assigned to the New York–Penn League's Little Falls Mets upon signing, and batted .325 with six home runs in his first professional season.
-After batting .293 for the triple A Tidewater Tides in 1980, Backman received a September call up to the Mets.
+After batting .293 for the Triple-A Tidewater Tides in 1980, Backman received a September call up to the Mets.
 Making his major league debut starting at second base against the Los Angeles Dodgers at Dodger Stadium on September 2, Backman got a single in his first at-bat, driving in Claudell Washington for his first major league run batted in.

 After battling for three seasons to earn a starting job, Backman emerged as the Mets' starting second baseman in 1984.
 He batted .280, and finished second on the club to Mookie Wilson (46) with 32 stolen bases.

 1986

 Prior to the start of the 1986 season, general manager Frank Cashen brought in Tim Teufel, a right-handed hitting infielder from the Minnesota Twins for Billy Beane, Joe Klink and Bill Latham.
 He and Backman formed a platoon at second base, and along with Wilson and Lenny Dykstra, provided a "spark" at the top of the Mets' line up, and set the table for the heavy hitters who batted behind them.

 For his own part, Backman scored 67 runs, stole 13 bases and batted over .300 (.320) for the first time in his career for the team that won 108 games and took the National League East by 21.5 games.
-He batted .333 in the World Series against the Boston Red Sox and led off for the Mets in the now famous tenth inning of Game 6 with a fly out to Jim Rice.
+He batted .333 in the World Series against the Boston Red Sox and led off for the Mets in the famous tenth inning of Game 6 with a fly out to Jim Rice.
+The Mets defeated the Red Sox four games to three in the World Series.

+1987

+For the 1987 season, Backman batted .250 with 11 stolen bases in 90 games.
+The Mets finished the season with a 92-70 record, but failed to make the playoffs.

 1988

 Backman and Teufel were still platooning at second base in 1988 when the Mets won their division for the second time during Backman's tenure with the team.
 Backman batted .303 for the division winners, and the Mets won 100 games that season, taking the NL East by fifteen games over the Pittsburgh Pirates.
 However, the heavily favored Mets lost to the Los Angeles Dodgers in the 1988 National League Championship Series.
 Backman played respectably in the division series (.273 avg., 2 runs, 2 RBIs).

-However, following the season, the Mets sent him and Mike Santiago to the Minnesota Twins for Jeff Bumgarner, Steve Gasser and Toby Nivens, none of whom emerged as a major leaguer.
+Following the season, the Mets sent him and Mike Santiago to the Minnesota Twins for Jeff Bumgarner, Steve Gasser and Toby Nivens.